alex-lt-kong/limit-order-book/README.md

 <var>target-size</var> shares (by hitting as many bids as necessary,
 highest first).
 Each time the income or expense changes, it prints the changed value.</p>

+<p><b>Editor's Note:</b> It is slightly confusing whether my <i>Pricer</i> will cause a
+change to the order book being maintained (i.e., if <i>Pricer</i> sells 200 shares, does it reduce the best bid's size by 200?).
+If you read through the
+<b>Example Input and Output</b> section below you can draw the conclusion that
+the answer is negative, <i>Pricer</i>only calculates such hypothetical price, but it does not impact the order book in any manner.</p>

 <h3>Input Format</h3>